 Your YFU tuition includes round-trip domestic and international travel, as well as transportation to your host family from the arrival airport.
 Domestic travel includes round-trip tickets to YFU-designated international gateway cities.
 Personal travel while overseas is not included in the program tuition.
 Please note that YFU will designate a departure airport within 100 miles of your home.
 If you prefer, it may be possible to fly from a closer airport for an additional cost.
 Contact your Enrollment Associate if you have questions about domestic departure airports.

 + More Information

 Still have more questions?
-Go to Connect with Alumni to talk with American students who studied abroad with YFU.
+Connect with Alumni to talk with American students who studied abroad with YFU.
 You can ask them questions about their time overseas and find out everything you want to know from someone who experienced an intercultural exchange.
 If you’re not quite ready to pack your bags and head overseas, talk to your family about becoming a host family.

 The decision to study abroad takes a lot of consideration.
 Visit our Resources page to find further information that may help you in the decision making process.

-Please note: Spaces are limited and are filled on a first-come, first-served basis.
+Please note: Spaces are limited and are filled on a rolling basis.
 Early application is encouraged.
 If it is after October 1 (for winter departure programs) or March 15 (summer departure programs), please call 1.800.TEENAGE before submitting your application to speak with an Admissions Counselor about program availability.
 Many countries will allow late applications after negotiation, but some countries or programs have earlier deadlines.